sbingley22/biona/README.md

 - ~~add dev mode day chooser~~
 - ~~have final arena only unlock on last day and force player to fight it in event~~
 - ~~make spacebar also click~~
-- going forwards make all events trigger on new days.
-Forget talking to people for events.
-Too much of a pain in the ass making sure the player can only do that one event.
+- ~~make all new events trigger on new days.
+No talking to people for events.~~
+- ~~complete sofias dungeon~~
-- complete sofias dungeon
+- complete Sofia plot line.
+- implement currency
+- earn money by helping clean the wards (takes one day)
 - implement a shop
 - implement day routine behaviour (talking to characters, revising, earning money)
-- complete Sofia plot line.
 - complete Havier plot line.
 - complete Mystery plot line.